appsmithorg/appsmith-docs/how-to-guides/use-redshift-as-data-source-on-appsmith.md

 ![Screenshot five](../.gitbook/assets/redshift-appsmith-5.png)

-Then for Database configurations select a username and password for 'Admin user' and remember them(do f=keep in mind the constratints mentioned in the instructions below while creating assigning username and password).
+Then for Database configurations select a username and password for 'Admin user' and remember them(do keep in mind the constratints mentioned in the instructions below while creating assigning username and password).

 ![Screenshot six](../.gitbook/assets/redshift-appsmith-6.png)